sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 $\text{Degree Centrality}(v) = \frac{\text{Number of direct connections of } v}{\text{Total possible connections}}$

 For LN, it is the # of channels that will have play on degree centrality.
-A channel like LQWD with thousand channelsThis measures the immediate connectivity of the node within the network, highlighting its potential for influence or interaction relative to the total network size.
+A channel like LQWD-Canada with thousand of channels have 5 times higher degree centrality com

+This measures the immediate connectivity of the node within the network, highlighting its potential for influence or interaction relative to the total network size.